Teams Phone Connector SIP Trunk Configuration Step-By-Step Guide

 To initiate the direct routing process, click the "Finish" button on the right side of the Direct Routing page.

-If that does not resolve the issue, please open a ticket with support.
+If that does not resolve the issue, please open a support ticket.

 Adding Additional Routes